-Boundary options will be generated by the Project Team and then presented to boundary committees, the Plaintiffs and Special Master and the public for review, comment and refinement.
+Boundary options (including potential changes to magnet boundaries, feeder patterns, and pairing and/or clustering of schools) will be generated by the Project Team and then presented to boundary committees, the Plaintiffs and Special Master and the public for review, comment and refinement.
 An advisory team of staff and outside professionals will be responsible for assuring the effectiveness and feasibility of all options.